BucketBrigade01/silverware_website_MK5/public/posters/poster-7.md

 ---
-title: Herman's Upstairs
+title: Sharon Show at Little Fern
-description: final goodbye show for Herman's upstairs
+description: This was put on by Sharon the band
 posterImage: /assets/posters/poster7.webp
-altText: Silverware Herman's upstairs final goodbye show poster
+altText: Sharon Show Poster
 date: 2025-03-21
 tags:
   - poster
 ---